-Using a source-to-tap, multi-barrier approach, this program regulates the systems that supply water to approximately three million Albertans.
-The remaining 500,000 Albertans draw their water from systems not covered by Alberta Environment and Parks (AEP) legislation (including farms, First Nations reserves, communal systems and some homes).
+Using a source-to-tap, multi-barrier approach, this program regulates the systems that supply water to approximately 3 million Albertans.
+The remaining 500,000 Albertans draw their water from systems not covered by Alberta Environment and Protected Areas legislation including:

 In these cases, drinking water is monitored by Regional Health Authorities and Alberta Health, with the exception of First Nations, who come under federal jurisdiction.

 Operator Consortium Reports

 Municipal water systems, their operator certification, water source protection and compliance are covered under the Environmental Protection and Enhancement Act and other drinking water legislation.

 Preventative measures and emergency responses reduce risk to water consumers and liability to the owners of waterworks systems.
 These measures include:

 By law in Alberta, these systems must be constructed to government's design standards and operated according to provincial facility approvals.
 Key components are the drinking water facility assessments and funding programs for municipal and regional systems.